codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-polling-python-telegram-bot-to-production.md

   - navigation
 ---

-# How to Deploy a Python Telegram Bot to Production on Code Capsules For Free in 5 Minutes
+# How to Deploy a Python Telegram Bot to Production on Code Capsules in 5 Minutes

 *This guide uses polling, which is easier to deploy but not recommended.
 See [this guide](./how-to-deploy-python-telegram-bot-to-production.md) for how to implement the same bot using webhooks.*